StackTips

 Spring Boot is a popular, open-source, enterprise-level framework for creating standalone, production-grade applications that run on the Java Virtual Machine (JVM).

 It requires minimal or zero configuration and is easy to get started.
-It is a widely popular choice among Java developers for developing MicroServices and web applications.
+It is a widely popular choice among Java developers for developing MicroServices, REST APIs and Web applications.

-Spring boot is built on top of the popular Spring Framework and inherits features like dependency injection(DI) or Inversion of Control (IoC) from the Spring.
+Spring Boot is built on top of the popular Spring Framework and it inherits all Enterprise Java features like Dependency Injection(DI) or Inversion of Control (IoC), Transaction Management, Validation, Data binding and many more.

 While the Spring framework is a powerhouse with many built-in production-ready features, it requires complex configurations.
 We need to create XML or Java-based configurations to enable different features of the Spring Framework.

-In the Spring framework, developers need to manage dependencies manually, which can sometimes lead to version conflicts and other issues.
+In the Spring, developers need to manage dependencies manually, which can sometimes lead to version conflicts and other incompatibility issues.
+However, Spring Boot comes with starter packages which resolves all transitive dependencies automatically and you don't need to worry about version incompatibility issues.

-Spring Boot framework provides several features that make it ideal for building a variety of applications, including:
+Spring Boot is ideal for building a variety of applications, including:

 Key Features of Spring Boot

-Some of the key features of the Spring Boot framework are:
+Here are some of the key features of the Spring Boot framework:

 spring.datasource.username=myuser